Beanie92/irrigation_controller/firmware/README.md

 ### Reconfiguring WiFi

 To change WiFi settings:
-1. **Reset WiFi credentials** by holding the rotary encoder button during startup
-2. Or use the Arduino IDE Serial Monitor to send reset commands
+1. Use the "WiFi Reset" option in the Settings menu on the device.
-3. The captive portal will automatically start again
+2. The captive portal will automatically start again on the next "WiFi Setup" attempt or if the device cannot connect to a previously saved network.

 ### Troubleshooting WiFi